-The recovery

-In the case of: period is:
+In the case of: The recovery period is:

-3-year property .
-3 yrs.
+3-year property 3 yrs.

-5-year property .
-5 yrs.
+5-year property 5 yrs.

-7-year property .
-7 yrs.
+7-year property 7 yrs.

-10-year property .
-10 yrs.
+10-year property 10 yrs.

-15-year property .
-15 yrs.
+15-year property 15 yrs.

-20-year property .
-20 yrs.
+20-year property 20 yrs.

-25-year property .
-25 yrs.
+25-year property 25 yrs.

-Residential rental property .
-27.5 yrs.
+Residential rental property 27.5 yrs.

-Nonresidential real property .
-39 yrs.
+Nonresidential real property 39 yrs.

-Railroad gradings and tunnel
+Railroad gradings and tunnel -

-bores .
-50 yrs.
+bores 50 yrs.

 Column (e).
 The applicable convention determines the portion of the tax year for which depreciation is allowable during a year property is either placed in service or disposed of.
 There are three types of conventions.
-To select the correct convention, you must know when you placed the property in service and the type of property.
+To select the correct convention, you must know the type of property and when you placed the property in service.

-Half-year convention (HY).
+Half-year convention.
 This convention applies to all property reported on lines 15a through 15g, unless the mid-quarter convention applies.
 It does not apply to residential rental property, nonresidential real property, and railroad gradings and tunnel bores.
 It treats all property placed in service (or disposed of) during any tax year as placed in service (or disposed of) on the midpoint of that tax year.
+Enter "HY" in column (e).

-Mid-quarter convention (MQ).
+Mid-quarter convention.
 If the aggregate bases of property subject to depreciation under section 168 and placed in service during the last 3 months of your tax year exceed 40% of the aggregate bases of property subject to depreciation under section 168 and placed in service during the entire tax year, the mid-quarter, instead of the half-year, convention applies.